multiverse-os/uput/README.md

 The library is designed around the fact that messages would be localized but also delegates the responsibilty of how localizaiton *(i18n)* will occur to other parts of the application to acheive higher flexibility.
+No i18n libraries are used, the developer passes their messages.

 Proper user input procedure goes beyond just a pretty prompt, it requires a consistent pipeline that the developer can hook functions